 Clinic to be held April 11-12

-Lindsey Gray-Walton begins her fourth season as an assistant coach with the Wildcats after being hired to the position in January of 2010.
+Lindsey Gray-Walton begins her fifth season as an assistant coach with the Wildcats after being hired to the position in January of 2010.

 In her first season with the Blue and White, Gray-Walton helped guide Kentucky to its sixth consecutive winning season and sixth straight appearance in the NCAA Tournament.

 Gray-Walton and the Wildcats then totaled a 28-6 overall record, a second-place finish in the SEC, a top-15 national ranking to conclude the season and an appearance in the NCAA Regionals in 2011.
 UK played in front of the largest crowd during the Craig Skinner era in the Regional appearance against top-seeded Texas.

 In January of 2012, Gray-Walton was named to the AVCA's "Top 30 Coaches Under 30."